An Aesthetic Philosophy of Librarianship

 LRCs are ambiguous entities ranging from computer labs to tutoring centers to media centers, to low tech resource rooms housing nothing more than a couple of computers, old textbooks and instructional materials.
 They all fall short of a real library in significant ways, which is why they are not libraries, but “LRCs.”
 The ambiguity of them, the lack of qualitative standards applied to them, is part of their appeal to administrators.
 There’s no expectations made of them, no external standards.
 Some college administrators and accrediting agencies may not be able to appreciate the distinctions between a learning resource center and a library, as both provide resources to students to facilitate learning.

 However, they are very different from libraries in terms of:

 One major distinction between a library and an LRC is that with the latter, collections are optional.

-Libraries have always been collection-centric entities–with collection development plans supporting independent learning, leisure reading and academic scholarship–where LRCs are not collection-centric.
+Libraries have always been collection-centric entities–with collection development plans supporting to varying degrees the curriculum, independent learning, and academic scholarship—where LRCs are not collection-centric.
 They support instruction, often at the remedial level, the reinforcement of learning objectives of the classroom.